ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 assert a list of third-party DKIM Signing Domains that are authorized to sign on behalf of a given Author Domain.
 Therefore, DMARC requires that Identifier Alignment is applied to the DKIM-Authenticated Identifier because a message can bear a valid signature from any domain, even one used by a bad actor.
-A DKIM-Authenticated Identifier that does not have Identifier Alignment with the Author Domain is not enough to validate whether the use of the Author Domain has been authorized by its Domain Owner.
+Only a DKIM-Authenticated Identifier that has Identifier Alignment with the Author Domain is enough to validate the authorized use of the Author Domain.

 A single email can contain multiple DKIM signatures, and it is considered to produce a DMARC "pass" result if any DKIM-Authenticated Identifier aligns with